ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

+Screenwriter.

-From a young age, I was captivated by the magic of storytelling and the power of images, so screenwriting became a natural fit.
+I have always been captivated by the magic of storytelling and the power of images.
 My work aims to entertain, provoke thought, and evoke emotion, reflecting the human experience in all its complexity and beauty.

 Thank you for stopping by.